BreakellrZ/Escape_Room/readme.md

 What's on and off the table?
 What features and content will be used ?

-- Normal Navigation Bar for users to click between the three pages(Home, Rooms, Contact) [Navigation bar image](documentation/navbar.png)
+- Normal Navigation Bar for users to click between the three pages(Home, Rooms, Contact).
-- Nav bar -- Burger menu on phone screen sizes (Use a lock instead of traditional burger menu -- Have the lock bounce so users know to click it for a dropdown feature) [Navigation Burger icon but instead it is a lock icon for mobile phones ](documentation/burger.png)
+- Nav bar -- Burger menu on phone screen sizes.
+Use a lock instead of traditional burger menu -- Have the lock bounce so users know to click it for a dropdown feature.
-- background Image with a transparent Header and normal sticky footer - both fixed [Main background image with transparent header and normal footer](documentation/heroreadme.png)
+- background Image with a transparent Header and normal sticky footer - both fixed.
-- Information on Escape rooms on the Home page [Home page info section](documentation/info101.png)
+- Information on Escape rooms on the Home page.
 - Footer with Social media links [footer with social media links](documentation/footer.png)
 - YouTube video on Escape Rooms 101 [YouTube video](documentation/youtubevideo.png)
 - Images and information on my top picks for Irelands best Escape Rooms on the Rooms page [Images and info on the best escape rooms](documentation/imagesonrooms.png)